 To see how the price of the Proprio compares to its competitors, please see our Bionic Foot Price List.

 Considerations Before Buying a Proprio Foot

 To be perfectly honest, we think the Proprio Foot offers inferior technology when compared to Freedom Innovation’s Kinnex or Blatchford’s Elan Foot.
 But our opinion matters very little.
-What we really need (collectively) is an objective scientific study comparing the advantages and disadvantages of every microprocessor foot/ankle system on the market.
+What we really need (collectively) is an objective scientific study comparing the advantages and disadvantages of every bionic foot/ankle system on the market.

 Short of that, we do strongly suggest that prospective customers at least test the Kinnex and the Elan Foot before purchasing the Proprio Foot.